RituparnaSharma/Projects/Twitter comments Sentiment Analyisis/README.md

 ## OBJECTIVES

+This is a simple sentiment analysis prediction model.In this repository there are two model.each model is building on different dataset.
+First dataset is scrabed from ### scholl out of 1.5 million sample i used only 1700 samples due to low computational memory.
+### _>Model configuration
+   -data type='text'
+   -no of tweet:
+   -labels:

-This is a simple sentiment analysis prediction model.In this repository there are two model.each model is building on different dataset.one datset is scrabed from ### scholl out of 1.5 million sample i used only 1700 samples due to low computational memory.where as other model was a part of a hackathon.where we have given a dataset regarding an event callled SXSW held at austin.In first model I have got almost 72 percent accuarcy where as in the second model I have got 68 percent accuracy . data type='text'
+where as other model was a part of a hackathon.where we have given a dataset regarding an event callled SXSW held at austin.In first model I have got almost 72 percent accuarcy where as in the second model I have got 68 percent accuracy .
+### _>Model configuration
+   -data type='text'
-1.no of tweet:
+   -no of tweet:
-labels:
-2.exmaple tweet:
-3.labels:
-image:
+   -labels:

-## language and models:
+## language and libraries: